m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ![Hamilt-upon pivot table for analysis 1](./sheets-screenshots/45.png)

-Use the pivot table to analyze the Federalist Papers data.
+Use **only the pivot table** to analyze the Federalist Papers data.
  - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
  - How would someone cast doubt upon this suggestion?
-   What would they complain about with regards to your pivot table?
+   In particular, what would they complain about with regard to your pivot table?

 <br>